Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The statutory framework for accounting and auditing in the Philippines is established primarily through the Republic Act (RA) No. 9298, the Philippine Accountancy Act of 2004, the Corporation Code of the Philippines, and sector-specific regulations issued by financial and market regulators.
+The statutory framework for accounting and auditing in the Philippines is established primarily by Republic Act No. 9298, the Philippine Accountancy Act of 2004, the Revised Corporation Code of the Philippines, the Securities Regulation Code, and sector-specific requirements issued by the Securities and Exchange Commission (SEC) and the Bangko Sentral ng Pilipinas (BSP).

-Audit requirements in the Philippines are established under various laws and regulations, including the Corporation Code of the Philippines, the Securities Regulation Code (SRC), the National Internal Revenue Code, and sector-specific legislation applicable to banks, insurance companies, and other regulated entities.
-In general, entities subject to statutory audit requirements must have their financial statements audited by a Certified Public Accountant (CPA) accredited to practice public accountancy.
+Audit requirements are established under the Revised Corporation Code of the Philippines, the Securities Regulation Code, tax laws, and sector-specific requirements applicable to banks and other regulated entities.
+In general, entities subject to statutory audit must have their financial statements audited by an independent Certified Public Accountant (CPA) accredited to practice public accountancy and, where applicable, accredited by the relevant sector regulator.

 • Regulation of Accountancy Profession

-The PRC operates under the Office of the President of the Philippines and is responsible for the regulation and supervision of the practice of all regulated professions in the country.
-In relation to the accountancy profession, the PRC oversees the administration of licensure examinations, registration, accreditation, inspection, and continuing professional development requirements, in coordination with the BOA.
+The PRC, which operates under the Office of the President of the Philippines, is responsible for the regulation and supervision of all regulated professions in the jurisdiction.
+In relation to the accountancy profession, the PRC oversees registration, licensure, accreditation, inspection, and continuing professional development requirements in coordination with the BOA.

-The BOA, which operates under the supervision of the PRC, is the statutory authority responsible for regulating the accountancy profession pursuant to RA 9298.
-The BOA is responsible for supervising the registration, licensing, and practice of accountancy; issuing and renewing Certificates of Registration and Accreditation for Certified Public Accountants; adopting accounting, auditing, ethical, and quality management standards taking into consideration international standards and best practices; overseeing the implementation of quality assurance reviews; investigating professional misconduct and imposing disciplinary sanctions; prescribing syllabi and administering licensure examinations; and ensuring compliance of accountancy education programs with policies and standards prescribed by the Commission on Higher Education.
+The BOA, which operates under the supervision of the PRC pursuant to Republic Act No. 9298, is the statutory authority responsible for regulating the practice of accountancy in the Philippines.
+Its responsibilities include supervising the registration, licensure, and practice of accountancy; issuing, renewing, suspending, and revoking certificates of registration and accreditation for Certified Public Accountants (CPAs); adopting accounting, auditing, ethical, and quality management standards with due consideration to international standards and best practices; overseeing the implementation of quality assurance reviews; investigating professional misconduct and recommending disciplinary sanctions; prescribing the syllabi and administering the licensure examination for CPAs; and monitoring compliance of accountancy education programs with the requirements of the Commission on Higher Education.

-Entry into the accountancy profession is regulated under RA 9298.
-Individuals seeking to practice accountancy must meet prescribed educational requirements, including holding a Bachelor of Science in Accountancy degree from an institution recognized by the Commission on Higher Education, pass the licensure examination administered by the BOA, register with the PRC and the BOA, and obtain a Certificate of Registration and professional identification card.
+Entry into the profession is regulated under Republic Act No. 9298.
+Individuals seeking to practice accountancy must satisfy prescribed educational requirements, including completion of a Bachelor of Science in Accountancy degree from a recognized institution, pass the licensure examination administered by the BOA, register with the PRC, and obtain a certificate of registration and professional identification card.
 All registered CPAs are required to maintain membership in PICPA.

-Certified Public Accountants seeking to engage in public practice are additionally required to complete a minimum of three years of relevant practical experience and obtain a Certificate of Accreditation from the BOA.
-Accredited CPAs in public practice must renew their accreditation and professional identification cards periodically and comply with applicable continuing professional development requirements.
+CPAs seeking to engage in public practice are additionally required to complete a minimum of three years of relevant practical experience and obtain a certificate of accreditation from the BOA.
+Accreditation is required for individual practitioners, partnerships, and firms engaged in public accountancy and is subject to periodic renewal and compliance with continuing professional development requirements.

 Auditors in public practice are subject to additional regulatory requirements.
-Only individual CPAs and audit firms accredited by the BOA may provide statutory audit services.
-Auditors of public interest entities are also subject to accreditation and oversight requirements imposed by sector regulators, including the Securities and Exchange Commission, the Bangko Sentral ng Pilipinas, the Insurance Commission, and the Cooperative Development Authority of the Philippines, depending on the nature of the audited entity.
-Quality assurance reviews of auditors are conducted under arrangements established by the BOA, with implementation support provided by PICPA, and oversight exercised by relevant regulatory authorities.
-Auditors of listed entities are subject to inspection under the SEC Oversight Assurance Review Inspection Program.
+Auditors of entities regulated by the Securities and Exchange Commission, the Bangko Sentral ng Pilipinas, the Insurance Commission, and the Cooperative Development Authority are required to obtain accreditation from the relevant sector regulator, depending on the nature of the entity being audited.
+Quality assurance reviews of auditors are conducted under arrangements established by the BOA, with implementation support provided by PICPA and additional oversight exercised by relevant regulatory authorities.
+Auditors of listed entities are also subject to inspection under the Securities and Exchange Commission Oversight Assurance Review Inspection Program.

 • Audit Oversight Arrangements